 Liquid funds come across as one of the best options for savings.
-These are debt mutual funds where you invest in short-term, government debt instruments like treasury bills, government securities, and call money that pose the least risk.
+These are debt mutual funds.
+You can invest in short-term, government debt instruments like treasury bills, government securities, and call money that pose lesser risk.

 Some of the benefits of liquid funds are:

 - Higher returns with an attractive interest rate

 - Greater safety and liquidity, which make them ideal for emergency funds

 - Reinvest in other financial instruments and maximise your savings accounts

 With liquid funds, you can look for greater safety and better liquidity.
 These can certainly be high-return alternatives to savings accounts.

 Payment banks, such as the India Post Payments Bank, are new entrants in the non-banking financial companies (NBFCs) category.
 As compared to a savings account, an account in a payments bank is a zero-balance account by default.